Yogarine/timelost/README.md

 Usage:

 ```
-php bin/timelost.php [INPUT [OUTPUT]]
+Usage: bin/timelost.php [-m=default|og|off] [-h=<rows>] -i=<input>
 ```

-INPUT should be a CSV file with the following column headers on the first row:
+<input> should be a CSV file with the following column headers on the first row:
 'Center', 'Openings', 'Link1', 'Link2', 'Link3', 'Link4', 'Link5', 'Link6'

-OUTPUT doesn't work yet.
+<rows declares at which line it can find the headers, starting with 0 for the first line.
+-1 means there is no header row.

+There is no output yet.
 However this tool will point out obvious issues with the CSV like dupes and invalid links.